mesh-dynamics/api-studio/MobileIron/README.md

-# Install Istio and generate Evnoy filters to send data to Meshdynamics services
+# Install Istio and generate Envoy filters to send data to Meshdynamics services

 ## Install Istio